EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 • GFW Pro only supports zipped Shape files at this moment

-CSV files, including Excel files:
+CSV files, including Excel files: (see template Excel file in Annex):

-• Mandatory columns:
+• Mandatory columns and naming:

-• Latitude and longitude: a minimum of 6 decimal digits (for points only)
+• Latitude and longitude (for points only): a minimum of 6 decimal digits

-• Optional columns:
+• Optional columns and naming:

 • Timestamp of data collection (dd.mm.yy)